calathea plant profile

 frequently asked questions

-Water just enough to moisten the soil.
-Take care not to water too much or allow the plant to sit in water as this can cause it to drown.
+Water just enough to moisten the soil, being careful not to overwater or let the plant sit in water, as this can lead to root rot.

-Calathea can be difficult to care for.
-Here are some reasons your plant may be dying:
+Calathea can be challenging to maintain.
+Here are some common reasons your plant may be struggling:

-- Poor water quality (hard, soft, high amounts of chemicals) can cause leaf burn
+- Poor water quality (hard, soft, or high in chemicals): results in leaf burn

-It prefers low to medium indirect lighting.
-If the plant receives too much direct light, its leaves will begin to burn and its beautiful colors will fade.
+Calathea thrives in low to medium indirect lighting.
+Excessive direct light can cause its leaves to burn and its vibrant colors to fade.

-Drooping leaves is typically a sign that the plant is being under-watered.
-Before watering, check the soil to confirm it is dry as to not over-water.
-These plants can be highly sensitive to watering issues.
+Drooping leaves usually indicate that the plant is underwatered.
+Before watering, always check that the soil is dry to avoid overwatering, as these plants are highly sensitive to water-related issues.

-Brown leaf tips are a sign that the humidity is too low for these tropical plants.
-Try placing the plant in a tray of shallow water.
-Use pebbles in the water to elevate the plant just above the water.
-This will help increase the humidity in your Calathea’s immediate vicinity.
+Brown leaf tips on this tropical plant indicate that the humidity is too low.
+To increase humidity, try placing the plant on a tray of shallow water with pebbles.
+The pebbles will elevate the plant just above the water level, effectively raising the humidity around your calathea.

 calathea fun fact

-The Calathea plant is commonly mislabeled as a ‘prayer plant.’
-However, Maranta is the only true ‘prayer plant’ receiving its name because of its leaves that fold up at sunset as if praying.
+Calathea plants are often mistakenly referred to as ‘prayer plants.’
+However, Maranta is the only true ‘prayer plant,’ receiving its name because its leaves fold up at sunset, resembling the act of praying.

 Leave a Reply